microsoft/EdgeML/README.md

  - **Shallow RNN**: A meta-architecture for training RNNs that can be applied to streaming data.
  - **FastRNN & FastGRNN - FastCells**: **F**ast, **A**ccurate, **S**table and **T**iny (**G**ated) RNN cells.
  - **DROCC**: **D**eep **R**obust **O**ne-**C**lass **C**lassfiication for training robust anomaly detectors.
+ - **RNNPool**: An efficient non-linear pooling operator for RAM constrained inference.

 These algorithms can train models for classical supervised learning problems with memory requirements that are orders of magnitude lower than other modern